martgil/webext-docs/composeScripts.rst

       :name: [``css``]
       :type: (array of :ref:`composeScripts.extensionTypes.ExtensionFileOrCode`, optional)

-      The list of CSS files to inject
+      The list of CSS files to inject.

    .. api-member::
       :name: [``js``]
       :type: (array of :ref:`composeScripts.extensionTypes.ExtensionFileOrCode`, optional)

-      The list of JavaScript files to inject
+      The list of JavaScript files to inject.

 .. rst-class:: api-main-section